Emil Artin: Princeton years

-If Göttingen had been the “Mecca” of mathematics in the 1920s and early ‘30s, Princeton, following the decimation of German mathematics under the Nazis, had become the center of the mathematical world in the 1940s.
-In April, 1946, Artin was appointed Professor at Princeton, at a yearly salary of $8,000.
+If Göttingen had been the "Mecca" of mathematics in the 1920s and early 1930s, Princeton, following the decimation of German mathematics under the Nazis, had become the center of the mathematical world in the 1940s.
+In April 1946, Artin was appointed Professor at Princeton, at a yearly salary of $8,000.
 The family moved there in the fall of 1946.

-Notable among his graduate students at Princeton are Serge Lang, John Tate (mathematician), Harold N. Shapiro, and O. Timothy O'Meara.
+Notable among his graduate students at Princeton are Serge Lang, John Tate, Harold N. Shapiro, and O. Timothy O'Meara.
 Emil chose also to teach the honors section of Freshman calculus each year.
 He was renowned for the elegance of his teaching.
-Frei and Roquette write that Artin’s “main medium of communication was teaching and conversation: in groups, seminars and in smaller circles.
+Frei and Roquette write that Artin's "main medium of communication was teaching and conversation: in groups, seminars and in smaller circles.
 We have many statements of people near to him describing his unpretentious way of communicating with everybody, demanding quick grasp of the essentials but never tired of explaining the necessary.
 He was open to all kinds of suggestions, and distributed joyfully what he knew.
-He liked to teach, also to young students, and his excellent lectures, always well prepared but without written notes, were hailed for their clarity and beauty.”
-(Emil Artin and Helmut Hasse: Their Correspondence 1923–1934, Introduction.)
+He liked to teach, also to young students, and his excellent lectures, always well prepared but without written notes, were hailed for their clarity and beauty."

-Whenever he was asked whether mathematics was a science, Artin would reply unhesitatingly, “No. An art.”
-His explanation was that: “[Mathematicians] all believe that mathematics is an art.
+Whenever he was asked whether mathematics was a science, Artin would reply unhesitatingly, "No. An art."
+His explanation was that: "[Mathematicians] all believe that mathematics is an art.
 The author of a book, the lecturer in a classroom tries to convey the structural beauty of mathematics to his readers, to his listeners.
 In this attempt, he must always fail.
 Mathematics is logical to be sure, each conclusion is drawn from previously derived statements.
 Yet the whole of it, the real piece of art, is not linear; worse than that, its perception should be instantaneous.
-We have all experienced on some rare occasion the feeling of elation in realizing that we have enabled our listeners to see at a glance the whole architecture and all its ramifications.”
+We have all experienced on some rare occasion the feeling of elation in realizing that we have enabled our listeners to see at a glance the whole architecture and all its ramifications."